mhansen/graphviz-docs/content/en/docs/layouts/sfdp.md

 ---
 `sfdp` stands for Scalable Force Directed Placement.

-`sfdp` is a fast, multilevel, force-directed algorithm that efficiently layouts large graphs, based on the ["Efficient and High Quality Force-Dircted Graph Drawing"](http://yifanhu.net/PUB/graph_draw_small.pdf) paper.
+`sfdp` is a fast, multilevel, force-directed algorithm that efficiently layouts large graphs, outlined in "Efficient and High Quality Force-Dircted Graph Drawing"[^1].

 Multiscale version of `fdp` for the layout of large graphs.